Will-Based Estate Plan

 At Johnson/Turner Legal, we're proud to offer comprehensive elder law services.
 While some parts of estate planning also apply to elder law, certain processes—such as helping an elderly person obtain Medicaid—are unique to elder law.
 To learn more about elder law, please visit our Elder Law page.

-At Johnson/Turner Legal, our team will do whatever we can to help you preserve your legacy.
+At Johnson/Turner Legal, our team of Minnesota estate planning lawyers will do whatever we can to help you preserve your legacy.
 Our flat-fee pricing model provides our clients with absolute transparency, so you can feel confident moving forward with your estate planning case.

 Our employees are the key to the success of our clients, and ultimately of the firm.
 We strive to create a culture that instills a sense of belonging.
 We want to provide our employees with a safety net, which empowers them to take risks and make leaps, while knowing that others will support, assist and, if need be, catch them.
 Maintaining a firm culture of shared vision, open communication, positive work environment and friendships will foster a cohesive team of professionals working together to champion the successes of our clients, our community partners, and the firm.